PuckyEU/Assistant-OpenOnComputer/README.md

 - Type ifconfig and press Enter.
 - Look for the "inet" or "inet6" address associated with your network interface.
 This address represents your computer's IP address.

-## How to Setup the Google Assitant Command
+## How to Set up the Google Assistant Command
 - Open the Google Home app
 - Go to the Automations Tab
 - Create a new Automation: